-(1) In May 2019, the Company renewed and extended its existing five-year credit facility and its existing 364-day revolving credit facility, both of which are used to support its commercial paper program.
+(1) In April 2020, the Company renewed and extended its existing 364-day revolving credit facility.

-The committed lines of credit in the table above mature at various times between May 2020 and May 2024, carry interest rates generally ranging between LIBOR plus 10 basis points and LIBOR plus 75 basis points, and incur commitment fees ranging between 1.5 and 4.0 basis points.
+The committed lines of credit in the table above mature at various times between April 2021 and May 2024, carry interest rates generally ranging between LIBOR plus 10 basis points and LIBOR plus 75 basis points, and incur commitment fees ranging between 1.5 and 4.0 basis points.
 In conjunction with the committed lines of credit listed in the table above, the Company has agreed to observe certain covenants, the most restrictive of which relates to the maximum amount of secured debt.
-Additionally, the Company also maintains other committed lines of credit outside of the U.S., with available amounts of approximately \$3.0 billion as of each of January 31, 2020 and 2019, respectively, of which approximately \$0.1 billion and \$0.2 billion was drawn as of January 31, 2020 and 2019, respectively.
+Additionally, the Company has syndicated and fronted letters of credit available which totaled \$1.8 billion as of January 31, 2021 and 2020, of which \$1.8 billion and \$1.6 billion was drawn as of January 31, 2021 and 2020, respectively.